 - X-Robots-Tag: nocache

-Responding to the different stances on cloaking, Fabrice Canel, Bing’s principal program manager, said simply that while using structured data could help, it was not a “strong requirement for me”.21
+While Google advocates the use of structured data, Microsoft is more ambivalent.
+Bing principal program manager Fabrice Canel said that while using structured data could help, it was not a “strong requirement for me”.

-While digital publishers may consider a paywall as they seek to find the right balance between bounce rates and traffic revenue, they do need to consider several elements before jumping in.
+While digital publishers may consider a paywall to find the right balance between bounce rates and traffic revenue, they need to consider several elements before jumping in.

 Content Discovery

-Users need to be able to access parts of the content in order to evaluate it’s worth before they are asked to purchase, as they will only engage with content they know exists.
+Users need to be able to access parts of the content to evaluate its worth before they are asked to purchase, as they will only engage with content they know exists.
 Crafting a strategy in order to address a search engine’s role in content discovery is important to increasing traffic to a site.

-Google Search Console is a tool that publishers can use to determine and fix any SEO performance issues to ensure your content is visible to search engine results.
+Publishers should use Google Search Console (GSC) to determine and fix any SEO performance issues to ensure their content is visible in SERPS.

 User Experience